MileHacker Logo

 Entry & Special Permits

-Upon arrival at Sheikh Zayed International Airport (Rahim Yar Khan) or other international airports, present your passport and a printout of your e-Visa approval letter to immigration officials.
+Upon arrival at Sheikh Zayed International Airport (Rahim Yar Khan) or other international airports, provide your passport and a printout of your e-Visa approval letter to immigration officials.
 They may collect biometric information.
 For standard tourism in Rahim Yar Khan city and its main attractions like Bhong Mosque or the Cholistan Desert, no special permits are generally necessary.
 Specific border or tribal regions, not near Rahim Yar Khan, may require permits.

 Immigration Overview